Policy 495A - Teacher Strike Plan

 - All other employees except teachers in the bargaining unit have the legal obligation to report to work during a strike.
 The district will expect and enforce the report-to-work obligation of all employees.
 Schedules may be modified at any time during the strike.

 B. Operating District Programs During a Teacher Strike

-- Under the conditions of a teacher strike, the district will not open K-12 schools for regular classes.
+- Under the conditions of a teacher strike, the district will not open K-12 schools for regular classes or extra curricular.
 The decision to keep schools closed will continue to be reviewed and assessed throughout the term of the strike.

 C. Emergency Authority of the Superintendent

 - It is recognized that under threat of strike or under actual strike conditions, emergency decisions may need to be made on behalf of the district.
 The school board, by official action, will grant to the superintendent emergency authority to act on behalf of the board.

 - The authority action will include the stipulation that to the extend possible, the superintendent will confer with the board president prior to emergency action which is in the purview of the board.
 All action will be communicated to the board and also appropriate post-confirmation will be requested.

 D. Schedule of Make-Up for Loss of Time Due to a Strike

 - There will be no make-up for loss of time due to the strike.